Your indirect sales partners (channel partners, intermediaries, resellers, and brokers) have several tasks to accomplish.

 First of all, on the general level, ask: What is my segment or region doing?
 Is it red, yellow, or green?

 Next, go one level deeper and get an overview of all your accounts and partners, then assess them based on the same traffic light model.
 Structure your objectives and look at your status.

-By using the traffic light technique, you’ll provide partners, intermediaries, and account management with clear follow-ups in regards to their goals, performance, sales plan and sales strategy.
+By using the traffic light technique, you’ll provide partners, intermediaries, and account management with clear follow-ups in regard to their goals, performance, sales plan, and sales strategy.

 Over to You

 When you think about following up try to do the following.

 - Make sure that your data is accessible.

 - Hire people or relationship managers to transform data into knowledge.